luezeq/luezeq/README.md

-- 👋 Hi, I’m @luezeq
+- 👋 Hi, I’m Lucas
-- 👀 I’m interested in ... gaming, sports (especially soccer and tennis)
+- 👀 I’m interested in ... sports (Futbol, tennis and paddle)
 - 🌱 I’m currently learning ... about progamming.
-For now, i prefer front-end (html, css, js)
+For now, i prefer front-end routemap
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... luucas.eze@gmail.com
+- 📫 How to reach me ... lucaas.eze@gmail.com

 <!---
 luezeq/luezeq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.